stevendaye/platolio/readme.md

  - SSL/TSL
  - Third Party Authentication Services
  - Grunt, Postman, chai, Enzyme and many more that I might be missing in this list

+# Running The Project
+  /*Platform*/
+  - cd platform
+  - npm i
+  - npm run server(in one console, but make sure the user microservice bellows is running in another first)

+  /*Users*/
+  - cd users
+  - npm i
+  - npm run server

+# Important Notes
+Make sure your are running an instance of MongoDB